mileshampson/BleedingEdge/README.md

 * Functions for transmitting information about groups.
 * Functions for receiving information about groups.
 * A function that receives multicast packets and outputs a data sequence.
+* A function for requesting data directly from a specified host.

 ------------------------------------------------------------------------
 <div class="footer">